 Before leaving hospital, speak with your health professionals about how – and when – you can go back to doing your everyday activities.

 When you leave hospital, make sure you have:

-- supplies of your medication (and you know how and when to take it)
+- supplies of your medicines.
+Make sure you also know what each one is for, and how and when to take them

-- an action plan in case you have a future medical emergency
+- an in case you have a future medical emergency

-- times for appointments with outpatient clinics, specialist doctors, your doctor and other healthcare professionals
+- times for appointments with outpatient clinics, specialist doctors, your doctor and other health professionals

 - instructions on how to care for your wounds if you had surgery